MicrosoftDocs/azure-devops-docs/docs/pipelines/security/inputs.md

 To resolve the issue, adjust the arguments by escaping special characters as indicated in the error message.

-When 'Enable shell tasks argument validation is enabled', validation is applied to the Arguments parameter in the following tasks.
+When *Enable shell tasks argument validation is enabled*, validation is applied to the arguments parameter in the following tasks.

 - PowerShell
 - BatchScript